kathleenlma/kathleenlma.github.io/_projects/11groundplay.md

 	<div class="col-md-4">
 	</div>
 	<div class="col-md-8">
-		<p>As an intern for the San Francisco Planning Department, I made a process guide for the tactical urbanism program Groundplay.
+		<p>As an intern for the San Francisco Planning Department, I made a process guide for the public space program Groundplay.
 Groundplay works with San Franciscans to build temporary installations that turn underused public spaces into joyful community places.</p>

 		<p>Although Groundplay advocates for a community-lead process, asymmetric information and complex planning processes can make this difficult.
 I designed this resource guide to lower barriers to community participation, and help the public navigate top-down, government planning projects more effectively.</p>